ivonkv13/EmployeeScheduleManagementWebApp/README.md

+This is an interview coding assignment for Fourth Enterprises LLC., Inc.

 To run your ASP.NET Core and Angular application using Docker Compose in Visual Studio, follow these steps:

 #1 Clone the Repository